siberianfox/g2wiki/Configuration-for-Firmware-Version-0.99.md

 <br>
 ###Identification Settings

+### $FV - Firmware Version
+Read-only value.
+Example `$fv=0.97`<br>
+Indicates the major version of the firmware; changes infrequently.
+Generally all settings, behaviors and other system functions will remain the same within a version - that's why this page is useful for all 0.97 versions.

 ### $FB - Firmware Build number
 Read-only value.
 Example `$fb=345.06`<br>
 Indicates the build of firmware and changes frequently.
 Please provide this number in any communication about an issue.

-### $FV - Firmware Version
+### $FBS - Firmware Build String
 Read-only value.
+Example `$fb=345.06`<br>
+Provides the git string for the build

+### $FBC - Firmware Build Config
-Example `$fv=0.97`<br>
+Read-only value.
+Example `$fb=345.06`<br>
-Indicates the major version of the firmware; changes infrequently.
-Generally all settings, behaviors and other system functions will remain the same within a version - that's why this page is useful for all 0.97 versions.
+Provides the filename of the settings file (config) complied for the build

 ### $HP - Hardware Platform
 Read-only value.
 Returns: